Here's why there are so many billion-dollar lottery jackpots

 The eye-popping figures also induce more people to buy tickets, adding to the lottery pool.
 Americans are 15 times more likely to buy a ticket when the winnings inch toward $1 billion compared to when the prize winnings are just $20 million, he said.

 Of course, the odds of winning are extremely rare.
-The chances as of Friday were 1 in 300 million, Matheson said.
+The odds of winning Tuesday's drawing are 1 in 303 million.

 "To put it into perspective, the typical person who is a golfer would have about a 1-in-15,000 chance in making a hole-in-one on a particular hole," Matheson said.
 "So winning the Powerball or the Mega Millions is like getting two hole-in-ones in a row when playing golf."